ANSSI-FR/MLA/doc/ENTRY_NAME.md

 ### Generic escaping, implemented by `helpers::mla_percent_escape`

-A `bytes_to_preserve` parameter tells wich bytes are not escaped.
+A `bytes_to_preserve` parameter tells which bytes are not escaped.
 For every input byte:
 * If listed in `bytes_to_preserve` then it will be output without transformation.
 * Else, it will be replaced by `%xx` where `xx` is their hexadecimal representation.

 ### Generic unescaping, implemented by `helpers::mla_percent_unescape`

-A `bytes_to_allow` parameter tells wich bytes are not escaped.
+A `bytes_to_allow` parameter tells which bytes are not escaped.
 Unescaping fails if feeded with anything else than bytes listed in `bytes_to_allow` and `%xx` where `xx` is the hexadecimal representation of a byte not listed in `bytes_to_allow`.
-Otherwiseit reverses the process described in `Generic escaping`.
+Otherwise it reverses the process described in `Generic escaping`.

 ### Examples

-For each following entry name found serialized in an archive, here is how they are represented as strings when interpreted as path.
+For each following entry name found serialized in an archive, here is how they are represented as strings when interpreted as path:
 * empty bytes -> invalid (even interpreted as arbitrary bytes)
 * /a -> invalid path (root directory)
 * a/b/../d -> invalid path (path traversal)